vishalkrishnads/FlashGrab/README.md

 # FlashGrab

 > :warning: This was my first open-source project and has since been shut down.
+>
-> :no-entry: Development was halted and repository has been archived
+> :no_entry: Development was halted and repository has been archived

 FlashGrab is your one-stop solution for flash sales.
 This is an autobuy app available for android built on the React Native platform with a python server as the back end.
 This is a completely open-source service which is open to everyone for [contributing](https://github.com/firstcontributions/first-contributions/blob/master/README.md) and improving.
 Know more about the app at our [official website](https://flashgrab.github.io)